 In our case, the answer file is on the root of the drive D:.
 Change the command according to where your answer file is located.

 Sysprep will apply you answer file and shutdown the computer.
-Now this image is ready to be imaged using your choice of imaging software.
+Now this image ready to be deployed on other devices with your default user profile using your choice of imaging software (you can capture and deploy this image using MDT).

 You have created a generalized, highly customized Windows install image which can be restored to any computer instead of installing.
 Restoring takes only half of the time needed for installation.